 In addition to a sustainable fuel source, hydroelectric power efforts produce a number of secondary benefits such as flood control, irrigation, and backup water supplies.

 Hydroelectric power plants capture the energy of falling water to generate electricity.
 A turbine converts the kinetic energy of falling water into mechanical energy.
 Then a generator converts the mechanical energy from the turbine into electrical energy.
 Hydropower plants range in size from micro-hydros that power only a few homes to giant dams, like Hoover Dam, which provide electricity for millions of people.

 Most conventional hydroelectric plants include four major components:

-Generator: This is connected to the turbine by either shafts or gears so that when the turbine spins it causes the generator to spin also, which then converts the mechanical energy from the turbine into electrical energy.
-Generators in hydroelectric power plants work just like the generators in other types of power plants.
+This is connected to the turbine by either shafts or gears so that when the turbine spins it causes the generator to spin also, which then converts the mechanical energy from the turbine into electrical energy.
+Generators in hydropower plants work just like the generators in other types of power plants.

 How Much Hydroelectric Power Can Be Produced?

 The U.S. has 78 GW of hydroelectric capacity installed.
 In a year, these plants produce 272 TWh of energy.
 The United States produces, annually, 0.031 TW, or 31 GW, of average power.
 This implies a 40% capacity factor.
 So what fraction of the United States’ energy currently comes from hydroelectricity?

 Of the delivered electricity, it’s 7.3%; so on average, 272 TWh of annually delivered electricity in the U.S. corresponds to 0.9% of the primary energy use, or 2.3% of primary energy associated with electricity.
 Essentially, in the United States, actual hydropower production does not meet the potential for overall hydroelectric power production.
 The United States is not the only country that produces hydroelectric power.